Covid-19: The New Social, Economic, and Legal Landscape

 One solution to this problem is for Guam to offer on-site Covid-19 testing at the airport.
 These types of tests are now being offered in other places, such as Austria, where arriving passengers can be tested at the airport and get results in two to three hours.
 If the results are negative, the cleared travelers do not have to forcibly quarantine, thus saving them and the government of Guam potentially thousands of dollars in quarantine costs during the 14-day period.
 This approach would also make it easier for more and more residents, tourists, and other visitors to travel to Guam safely, and would help Guam's economy recover more quickly from the devastation it has experienced over the past several weeks.

-The quarantine restrictions and stay-at-home orders in force in Guam and other states and territories will continue to spark controversy and be challenged over time, but will nonetheless likely remain in place to some extent throughout the coming weeks, and possibly into the summer months.
+The quarantine restrictions and stay-at-home orders in force in Guam and other states and territories will continue to spark controversy and be challenged over time, but will nonetheless likely remain in place to some extent throughout the coming weeks, and possibly into the summer months and beyond.